-Below we present validation results mainly from our baseline simulation, without increasing unemployment.
-In several cases, we present also results when we simulate increased unemployment.
+Below we present validation results from our baseline simulation with constant unemployment.
+In many cases, we present also results when we adjust for unemployment changes.

-The next table present the ratios of benefits in the survey data and registry data.
-Absolute numbers are presented in Annex 2.
+Table 46 and Table 47 present the ratios of non-simulated benefits in the survey data and registry data.
+Additional absolute numbers are presented in Annex 2.

-Comparison of the data sources with registry data shows that old-age pensions are well covered in both datasets during the period 2007-2010, this is because the number of old-age pensioners simply does not change so quickly.
-On the other hand, as the number of disability pensioners has increased steadily in 2007-2010, we underpredict the number of disability pensioners and, hence, pensions.
+Comparison of the data sources with registry data shows that old-age pensions are well covered in both datasets during the period 2007-2011, this is because the number of old-age pensioners simply does not change so quickly.
+On the other hand, as the number of disability pensioners has increased steadily in 2007-2011, we underpredict the number of disability pensioners and, hence, pensions.
 Survivor pensions and pensioners are already initially underrepresented in the data and this characterises also the following years.

-Unemployment benefits are underrepresented in the data and as unemployment started to increase at the end of 2008, we can predict less than 10% of total unemployment benefits for 2009 and 2010.
+Unemployment benefits are underrepresented in the data and as unemployment started to increase at the end of 2008, without employment adjustments, we can predict less than 10% of total unemployment benefits for 2009 and 2010, and about 16% in 2011.